FACTBOX-Potential bidders in Norway's first offshore wind tender

 Seagust, a joint venture by industrial investment firms Arendals Fossekompani (AFK) and Ferd, is considering bids for both areas.

-A joint venture of offshore supply firm NorSea, majority-owned by shipping firm Wilhemsen, and Belgian offshore wind development firm Parkwind has said it planned to apply for licences in both areas.
+A joint venture of offshore supply firm NorSea, majority owned by shipping firm Wilhemsen, and Belgian offshore wind development firm Parkwind has said it plans to apply for licences in both areas.

 Shell has said it is considering a participation in the tenders and that its sees large potential in Norwegian offshore wind.
-(Reporting by Nora Buli; editing by Barbara Lewis)
+(Reporting by Nora Buli; Editing by Barbara Lewis and Jan Harvey)

 Our Standards: The Thomson Reuters Trust Principles.